The shape of Tokyo Skytree® was born from here! "Shape with a warp" released at once

 l.net/wp-content/uploads/2020/02/P1120333_mini-1200x900.jpg "alt =" "width =" 525 "height =" 394 "/>

 * Left: Mr. K (1960) Right: Mr. S (1959) Collection of writers © Sumikawa Kiichi

 Mr. Sumikawa, who advanced to the sculpture department of Tokyo University of the Arts, learns concrete expression by plastic.

 Looking at the works at that time, it was completely "concrete".
-In addition, Mr. Sumikawa was involved in the work of restoring the face of an ancient person from bones at the request of an anthropologist, and the restoration of the face of a victim from the human bones of a victim at the National Research Institute of Police Science.
+In addition, Mr. Sumikawa was involved in the work of restoring the face of an ancient person from bones at the request of an anthropologist and the face of a victim from the human bones of a victim at the National Research Institute of Police Science.
 I felt that it was a "super real" world ...

 * Left: MASK (1967) Yamaguchi Prefectural Museum of Art Right: MASK VI (1967) Kanagawa Prefectural Museum of Modern Art © Sumikawa Kiichi

 Although it is said that "I was inspired by the masks of Africa and the masks of Iwami Kagura that are handed down in my hometown," I don't think it was the work of the same person.
 Since it is "MASK", it may have something in common with "face", but why did this happen?

 In 1967, at the same time as returning to the Department of Sculpture at Tokyo University of the Arts as a lecturer, elements such as stone and metalHe began to face materials, and since then, works using various materials have been born.
 It's so diverse that even an amateur can think it's anything, so no matter how much you watch it, you won't get bored.